 Of course if skiing is all new to you, any Buckman's employee will be happy to help you find you the right rental for you without having to worry about the details!

-Length: When you stand your snowboard on end, it should reach somewhere between your nose and chin.
+Snowboard length: When you stand your snowboard on end, it should reach somewhere between your nose and chin.

-Width: Ideally, your boots should extend just slightly over the edges.
+Snowboard width: Ideally, your boots should extend just slightly over the edges.
 Avoid selecting a board where your boots hang over too far because this will create a drag and slow you down.